Dettah Ice Road is a cool highway in the Northwest Territories

-The road is 6.4 km (3.97 miles) long, running across Yellowknife Bay, from Yellowknife (the capital city of Canada’s Northwest Territories) to Dettah.
+The road is 6.4 km (3.97 miles) long, running across Yellowknife Bay, on the Great Slave Lake, from Yellowknife (the capital city of Canada’s Northwest Territories) to Dettah.
 Non-essential travel is discouraged.
 Drivers are reminded that speed limits on the ice road are established to ensure public safety.
 It has to be rebuilt each year.
 When the ice is 1 meter (42 inches) thick, it can support a truck fully loaded with over 40 metric tons (44 tons) of fuel.

 Is Dettah ice road open?